 Healthy Pasta Meals

 For many years, we’ve worked with the International Pasta Organization and other clients to highlight the science of pasta and its role in a healthy diet.
-Oldways eﬀorts helped push back the excesses of the low-carb movement.
+Oldways’ eﬀorts helped push back the excesses of the low-carb movement.
 And in fact, we’re so fond of pasta we have a dedicated pasta page here on the Oldways site.
 Projects have included:

 - 2015 World Pasta Day Scientiﬁc Consensus Conference.
 Twenty scientists from nine countries met in Milan in October 2015 to present pasta research.